chrisnoonan98675/site/xl-deploy/how-to/install-and-configure-a-satellite-server.markdown

 You can specify the ping timeout in milliseconds, seconds, or minutes.
 For example, `100 ms` or `10 seconds`.

-## Configure the streaming chunk size
+### Configure the streaming chunk size

-You can modify the chunk size of the files that will be exchanged between XL Deploy and a satellite server.
-To enable this feature, modify the following settings in `conf/application.conf`:
+To ensure a good file transfer with saturating the network, files are uploaded by chunk.
+You can tune this value to adapt it to the topology of your infrastructure.
+Just set the size of chunk in bytes on the property `satellite.streaming.chunk-size` in `conf/application.conf`:

     satellite {
       streaming {